domse31/deepresearch/SETUP.md

 1. Verify that all API keys are correctly set in your `.env` file
 2. Check that your Clay webhook URL is correctly formatted
 3. Make sure your ngrok session is active and the tunnel is working

+### Lead Quality Issues

+If you're not getting quality leads:

+1. Try more specific criteria that include role, industry, and company size
+2. Use terms that would appear on LinkedIn profiles
+3. Increase the number of search loops with `--max-loops`
+4. Try running multiple searches with slightly different criteria